Mission: To improve the health of people we touch

 Position Requirement(s): License/Certification/Registration

-Required: Current licensure to practice nursing in the State of Georgia and Tennessee.
-Current CPR required.
+Required: Current licensure to practice nursing in the State of Tennessee, CPR.

 Department Position Summary: